The Complete Amalfi Coast Honeymoon Guide

 Explore the Area by Private Boat

 The best way to see these towns is from the sea, says Portuesi.
-For the most ideal vantage points, reserve a boat and circle the private islands of Li Galli; circumnavigating Capri.
-Along the way, stop for lunch at one of its beach clubs or restaurants; then, slowly venture through the iconic Faraglioni (iconic rock formations off the coast of Capri.
+For the most ideal vantage points, book a boat tour and circle the private islands of Li Galli; circumnavigating Capri.
+Along the way, stop for lunch at one of its beach clubs or restaurants; then, slowly venture through the iconic Faraglioni (iconic rock formations off the coast of Capri).

 Hike and Bring a Picnic Lunch